An Irish tradition that has stood the test of time

 • brown 2684.

 Here they are in the photos of the colors available.
-Since I'm a nice person (and it's almost Christmas, hopefully), I've circled them for you so you can easily spot them:
+Since I'm a nice person (and since it's almost Christmas, just so you know), I've circled them so you can easily spot them:

 So, what we did: